 There are so many people that make the Special Olympics Australia community rich, rewarding and welcoming.
-So, Special Olympics Australia has introduced a range of new annual rewards to say thanks.
-Meet the terrific finalists for 2016 as nominated by our members!
+Special Olympics Australia has a range of annual rewards to say thanks.
+Nominations are now open for 2017!

 Brooke has trained and competed with Special Olympics Australia for over ten years and consistently achieves her personal best in her favourite three sports – athletics, bocce and swimming.
 At the recent State Games in athletics she won three gold medals all in her best times making her eligible for selection for a third National Games.
 Brooke is also the athlete representative on the Macarthur club committee.
 She is dedicated to all her sports and attends every training session.
 If training is cancelled Brooke will train herself!